diezcami/hkust-isp-notes/ISOM1090/Study Guides/finals-study-answers.md

 ## Open Source Everywhere
 * **Reasons for the rise of open source**
+  * The rise of the internet - open source's great enabler and efficient communication tool that makes massively decentralized projects possible
+  * The excesses of intellectual property (copyright) - open source's greatest nemesis: a legal regime that was so restrictive that thousands of professionals were desperate to find new ways to create (alternative to the status quo, since current methods are not fast/ambitious/creative enough)
 * **Story of Wikipedia**
+  * Nupedia's closed source approach failed miserably => Wikipedia's open source approach won
 * **Why people contribute to social media and open source**
+  * The participation in making the world what we want and what we think it should be (Greater Good, Altruism)
+  * Compulsiveness
+  * Applying professional knowledge to a broad audience (Egotism)
 * **Ideals of Open Source**
+  * **Share the Goal**: Recognize the same need and agree on how to meet it
+  * **Share the Work**: Break projects down into smaller tasks and distribute to volunteers
+  * **Share the Result**: Let code be available for anyone to tweak and improve

 ## In Digital Age, Advancing a Flexible Copyright System
 * **Why do artists prefer a different approach to copyright?**